By Jessa Paschke, Pet Behavior and Training Specialist

 All pets need guidance.
 Training helps ensure they stay safe and healthy, and interact well with those around them.
 In fact, a well-trained dog is often happier and more relaxed!
 Dogs love structure, and they enjoy learning new skills, working with you, and gaining praise and affection through the process of dog training.

 To train your dog, you need to show the behavior you want – like coming when called – and reward it.
 For example, get down on your dog’s level and say “come” while enticing the dog to come towards you with playful gestures or moving slightly away from him.
-When he gets to you, reward him with praise and a treat.
-This will teach your dog that great things come from you when he comes when called.
+When they get to you, reward them with praise and a treat.
+This will teach your dog that great things come from you when they come when called.

 Dogs live in the moment.
 Shortly after they’ve done something, they move on to their next adventure.
 So, you have to remind and reinforce accordingly.
 Don’t wait to interrupt an undesirable behavior.
 Ask for the desired behavior as soon as possible so that your dog learns what you’re looking for right away.

 When your dog works hard in a training session and achieves the behavior you’re seeking, be sure to give lots of immediate praise, a treat or a few extra minutes of playtime.

 Don’t over-treat, however, since you want your pet to stay at a healthy weight.
 You can break up treats into small bites to provide several treats in a training session.

 Of course, if you’re having significant issues with your dog’s behavior, be sure to get professional help.
 Work with a dog trainer to create a tailored plan for your dog’s needs, and talk with your vet to see if behavior issues might relate to an underlying health issue.

 Remember: A poorly trained dog is the responsibility of the person, not the dog.
 As a responsible pet owner, make sure your dog can thrive in any situation.
 That’s how you can spend the most time, and the best quality time, with your very best friend.